Is there anything our youth basketball programs can take a way from the increased number of international players in the NBA?

 What you need to know:

-· The 2016 draft featured 100 international players from 37 different countries.
+- The 2016 draft featured 100 international players from 37 different foreign countries.

-So, why has there been an increase in European players in the draft?
+So, why has there been an increase in International players in the draft?

 A controversial comment made by Kobe Bryant may give us an insight into why European players are featuring heavily in the 2016 draft.